 - 1. Follow the instructions earlier in Section 33.3 to clone and build all projects from their sources. - 2.
 Download Eclipse from the official Eclipse website and install it. - 3.
-Run Eclipse and set the workspace to the directory pointed to by \$JSR308. - 4.
-Enter the main Eclipse working screen and in the "File" menu, select "Import" → "General" → "Existing Projects into workspace".
+Run Eclipse.

-- 5. After the "Import Projects" window appears, select "Select Root Directory", and select the directory pointed to by \$JSR308. - 6.
-Select all the projects in the folder except for the ones related to "Eclipse", "encryption", "tutorial", and "demo".
+- Enter the main Eclipse working screen and in the "File" menu, select "Import" → "General" → "Existing Projects into Workspace". - 5.
+After the "Import Projects" window appears, select "Select Root Directory", and select the directory pointed to by \$JSR308. - 6.
+Ensure "Search for nested projects" is selected in the Options panel. - 7.
+Select all the projects in the folder except for "personalblog-demo", then select "Finish" to import the projects.